 Family owned sounds nice on paper, but as above, just because Bob Junior now owns the plant instead of Bob Senior does not mean that they are actually producing something better for your pet.
 Chances are, they are just as money-driven as any other business out there.

-A lot of people mistakenly believe that “no recalls” is an indication that a company is higher quality.
+A lot of people mistakenly believe that “no recalls” is an indication that a pet food company is higher quality.

 Primal Pet Foods and Darwins are examples of brands with inexcusable recalls who have received some damning warning letters from the FDA as a result of sanitation and nutritional practices at their “family owned” plants.

 Champion Pet Foods (the makers or Orijen and Acana) knew they had food on the shelves made with beef tallow that had been contaminated with euthanasia drug.
-Instead of recalling it from pet owners, they quietly pulled pallets from the supply chain and didn’t say a word otherwise.
+Instead of recalling it from pet owners who had already purchased the food, they quietly pulled pallets from the supply chain and didn’t say a word otherwise.

 My point here is this.
 “No recalls” doesn’t always mean that a company is operating ethically, safely, or with transparency.